 Yes, chickens can eat sweet potatoes.
 Chickens will eat anything, but they usually like seeds, grains, greens, fruits, and vegetables.

-Sweet potatoes are a good source of protein and other nutrients for your chicken, so feel free to give them some.
+Sweet potatoes are a good source of protein and other essential nutrients for your chicken, so feel free to include them in their diet.

 Warning: It is important to ensure that any plant you give your chickens is pesticide-free, as ingesting pesticides can be poisonous for them.